nragland37/aoc/README.md

 <img src="./docs/aoc-tree.png" width="120" height="200" />
 </p>

-**Advent of Code** is an annual Advent calendar of small programming puzzles that can be solved in any programming language, in this repository Python and C++ is used.
+**Advent of Code** is an annual Advent calendar of small programming puzzles that can be solved in any programming language, in this repository Python and C++ are used.

 ## 🎄🌟🌟  Solutions  🌟🌟🎄